 CBO examines the status, federal support, and future potential of carbon capture and storage—a process that removes carbon dioxide from the emissions of power plants and industrial facilities and stores it permanently underground.

 Science and Research and Development

-Dec 2013 - In 2012, the federal government spent $531 billion on investment—for physical capital; research and development; and education and training—which represented 15 percent of federal spending and 3 percent of GDP.
+In 2018, the federal government spent $492 billion on investment—for physical capital, education and training, and research and development—which represented 12 percent of federal spending and 2 percent of GDP.

 This blog post explains how CBO assesses the macroeconomic effects of changes in federal spending for research and development.
 It also highlights areas in which additional research would enhance CBO’s capacity to evaluate such spending.